ammar-tanwar/bloglearnbay/posts/banking-finance-services-insurance-sector-know-how-to-achieve-the-most-lucrative-salary-package.md

 ## Banking:-

 Indian Banks are also facing lot of stress due to several types of debt.
-In July 2021, SBI indicated highly increased pressure from holding debt (due to the COVID-19 outbreak).
+In Jul 2021, SBI indicated highly increased pressure from holding debt (due to the COVID-19 outbreak).
 In 2019-20, the Indian government opted for ten public sector bank amalgamation to lower the number to 4.
 This was to reduce the debt risk and better financial operation.
 But, the situation is going so that it might be possible for private banks to face a similar amalgamation, which may lead to severe layoffs.

 ## Solution:-